ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-05-20-government-welfare.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: My thoughts on government welfare programs
+excerpt: "The thing I hate seeing the most is a low-income person or other person receiving aid _intentionally_ remaining low-income so they don't exceed some arbitrary \"low income\" threshold, or intentionally doing some aberrant behavior so they can still qualify for some aid program."
 tags:
     - government
     - welfare